New York Life | August 8, 2020

 If you do need to make changes that could impact your long-term financial wellbeing, consider consulting a financial professional.
 Review your situation regularly and adjust your saving upwards as soon as you can.
 Set clear short, medium and long-term goals and enjoy the delayed gratification from being able to stick to them and maintain your financial trajectory.

-Finally, ensure you have appropriate life insurance coverage in place that reflects your ongoing situation and ensure that your family is protected (you can find more information about life insurance options here).
+Finally, ensure you have appropriate life insurance coverage in place that reflects your ongoing situation and ensure that your family is protected.

 It’s never easy to have to adjust your financial circumstances, but taking action now can be a positive and empowering step—one that can literally pay dividends in the long run.